Skip to main content

 - Job loss, economic turmoil, financially motivated fears, and the disruption of daily life, including university studies;

-- Protests following the death of George Floyd, nationwide/global protests against police brutality and systemic racism, and the increasing social support of the #BlackLivesMatter movement;
+- Protests following the death of George Floyd, nationwide/global protests against police brutality and systemic racism, and increasing support of #BlackLivesMatter and the movement for social justice;

 - Debates over Huntsville's own Confederate monument and increased scrutiny nationwide of honorary names, statues, monuments, etc. honoring Confederates, slaveholders, or racists;

-- And other aspects of living through this year that you think should be preserved for the future.
+- And other aspects of living through this time that you think should be preserved for the future.

 Share your story, and become a part of history.